Which historic leaders have most inspired you?

 If you were to write a list, would there be more male names than female?
 Generally speaking, it’s much easier to recall men of historical significance than women.
 Compare how well-known Emmeline Pankhurst and Rosa Parks are with Abraham Lincoln or Nelson Mandela for some examples of the global reach of historic male leaders.

-There’s no doubt that there have been many memorable female leaders, but isn’t it time that our perceptions of inspirational role models are balanced by the true diversity of our population?
+There’s no doubt that there have been many memorable female leaders, but wouldn’t it be good to have a balanced list so that inspirational role models are represented by the diversity of our population?

 Gender Equality isn’t a reality yet

 Although diverse workforces have been proven to be more successful, productive and creative, gender equality is still far from being a reality in UK organisations.
 Many organisations are still experiencing gender pay issues, disparity in promotion processes and a lack of female representation on UK boards.
-Women still often report that their voices are not being heard.
+Women often report that their voices are not being heard.
 And despite changes in flexible working becoming more acceptable, balancing a successful career and family life remains a significant challenge.
-All these factors continue to result in many talented women continuing to drop out of the career game.
+All these factors continue to mean many talented women continue to drop out of their career.